 Extreme Weather Supports

 The City of Leduc prides itself on being a kind, caring, and compassionate community that helps support one-another.
 This perspective is for all of our residents, including the vulnerable citizens.
-‘Be in the Know’ and help to keep our vulnerable community members stay safe throughout extreme cold conditions, extreme heat conditions, and see what other available resources are available for the public and for local businesses.
+‘Be in the Know’ and help to keep our vulnerable community members stay safe throughout extreme cold conditions and see what other available resources are available for the public and for local businesses.

-During the cold winter months, vulnerable members of our community are encouraged to seek overnight, temporary shelter with the Leduc Hub Association, located at the GO Centre (operated by Gateway Family Church).
-At the GO Centre, the Leduc Hub offers showers and overnight, temporary accommodations from 9:30 p.m. to 7:30 a.m. for a maximum of 12 people.
+Overnight Accommodations: During the cold winter months, vulnerable members of our community are encouraged to seek overnight, temporary shelter with the Leduc Hub Association.
+The Hub offers showers and overnight, temporary accommodations from 8:30 p.m. to 8:30 a.m. for a maximum of 10 people.
 If you are in distress, or see a member of our community in distress, you can refer them to the Leduc Hub – located at 5110 47 Street, Leduc.